rshkv/hackschool-chatbots/README.md

     ```
     git clone https://github.com/rshkv/vbb-bot.git
     ```
-    A folder named _vbb-bot_ will be created.
+    A folder named _hackschool-chatbots_ will be created.

 2. We need some other people's code too.
 Go inside that folder with
     ```
-    cd vbb-bot
+    cd hackschool-chatbots
     ```
     and run
     ```